 Wills Vegan Shoes in the UK sell carbon neutral shoes that are ethically made in Italy under European Union employment, discrimination and health & safety law..
 Their vegan leather is created with bio oil sourced from organic cereal crops grown in Northern Europe.
 The rest of their products are created with suedes made in Italy and Spain that meet Oeko Tex 100 and REACH regulations.
 Most of their outsoles are made from rubber and their insoles have been made in Spain with recycled rubber.
 Their online store operates a plastic free Carbon Neutral supply chain using sustainable materials.
 They do this by offsetting their carbon footprint with investments in renewable energy projects.
 They do not use plastic bags or plastic packaging and all the materials in their deliveries are said to be environmentally friendly, sustainable and can be recycled.

 Juta Shoes in London is a social enterprise empowering disadvantage women, like migrants and refugees by helping them to handcraft espadrilles with leather offcuts and reclaimed vegan faux fur.

-Here’s a very comprehensive list of shoe brands with some styles made in the UK by the blog UK Made
+Here’s a very comprehensive list of shoe brands with some styles made in the UK by the website UK Made

 Paris-based OFH (#Off the Hook) offer a recycled tyre leather trainer made in Europe.
 They also offer a recycled leather upper, made from the offcuts of gardening gloves.
 They are investigating how best to make a plastic-free biodegradable vegan shoe that.
 They are trialling deliveries with a company that utilises empty space on private and public transport vehicles in order to reduce carbon emissions.
 And their shoeboxes are adhesive and plastic free.